top of page

 She didn’t acknowledge it.
 Not even a casual “good job” in a meeting.
 It was like it never happened.

 Fast forward six months after I left the team, that same client downgraded the project.
 They called the team their “third choice,” and flagged the project as red.
-I won’t lie, I smirked.
+I won’t lie and I actually smirked.
 Some people say karma takes its time.
 However in this case, it showed up few months after I walked away from that team.

-Speaking up gets you labeled “difficult” in the wrong environments.
+Speaking up gets you labeled difficult in the wrong environments.
 Logic cannot win where egos are in charge.
-Working from home doesn’t protect you from bad leadership, it just moves the manipulation to your inbox and it makes it easy for such leaders.
+Working from home doesn’t protect you from bad leadership, it just moves the manipulation to emails and it makes it easy for such leaders.

 And above all, you are not weak for leaving.
 You are smart for refusing to stay in a place that doesn’t value your contribution.